-- A public opinion survey on the three options is being conducted on the Town website. - The three options are: - Be less restrictive than current zoning and the minimum State requirements per recommendations in the Comprehensive Plan and the need for more housing options. - Be more restrictive than current zoning as allowed by the new State requirements based on concerns over impacts of allowing more housing units. - o Be neutral and simply adopt the new State requirements. - The Town Planner has drafted Ordinance amendments to move in any of the three policy directions. - Once a policy direction is chosen, the draft amendments for that option can be further refined.
+- A public opinion survey on the three options is being conducted on the Town Website. - The (3) Three Options are: - Be less restrictive than current zoning and the minimum State requirements per recommendations in the Comprehensive Plan and the need for more housing options. - Be more restrictive than current zoning as allowed by the new State requirements based on concerns over impacts of allowing more housing units. - o Be neutral and simply adopt the new State requirements. - The Town Planner has drafted Ordinance amendments to move in any of the three policy directions. - The Conservation Commission held a public information meeting on proposed changes to the alignment of the Resource Protection District on December 6, 2022.
+At that meeting, there was discussion of putting two warrant article questions on the 2023 Town Meeting warrant related to realignment of the Resource Protection District. - The first warrant article on changes to the Resource Protection District would be to fully implement the Comprehensive Plan recommendations to all